 The Group and the Company classify their financial assets into one of the categories below, depending on the Group's and the Company's business model for managing the financial assets as well as the contractual terms of the cash flows of the financial asset.
 The Group and the Company shall reclassify their affected financial assets when and only when the Group and the Company change their business model for managing these financial assets.
-Other than financial assets in a qualifying hedging relationship, the Group's and the Company's accounting policy for each category is as follows:
+The Group's and the Company's accounting policy for each category is as follows: